 - Choose your vision board style

 Choose a style that you’ll enjoy making, a list, collage, Pinterest board, illustrations.
 This one I did in the style of a big doodled brainstorm on an A2 piece of paper.

 2. Decide the areas you wanna focus on

-On a scrap bit of paper, write down the main areas of your life that are impacted right now.
-If you’re struggling to think of them, we’ve created this handy guide to help you think of potential areas and ideas to go on your board.
+On a scrap bit of paper, write down the main areas of your life that you would love to focus on or improve.
+If you’re struggling to think, we’ve created this handy guide to help you think of potential areas and ideas to go on your board.
 For me I chose:

 - Reuben (my son)

 3. Dream up the best for each one